-Animals, Health Care Practitioners, Hospital & Hospice, Physical Wellness
+Health Care Practitioners, Animals, Hospital & Hospice, Physical Wellness

 Caregiver Relief: 3 Quick ‘n Easy Ways to Recharge

-I get it that the last advice you may want to hear is to take care of yourself.
+This year I’ve had to make caregiving for my parents a priority.
+Caregiving for individuals with dementia is both an honor and exhausting.
+Setting the intention to stay in a place of compassion and kindness is so important for all involved.
+So I get it that the last advice you may want to hear is to take care of yourself.
 That just feels like one more thing to add to your to-do list.
 But the good news is aromatherapy takes minimal effort and adds maximum benefits!

 Tip #1 Caregiver Rest — Give yourself breathing breaks throughout the day

 Three minutes of deep, mindful breathing sprinkled throughout your day can make a huge difference.
 There are different techniques people use in diaphragmatic breathing.
 The key is to take deep, slow breaths, visualize filling up the lower part of your lungs just above your belly button like a balloon, and then exhale slowly.
-(I really like the recommendations in this Three Minute Breathing Space meditation by Danny Penman.)

 But are you struggling to find three minutes?
 How about these times of the day….